holynakamoto/optimize-nccl-over-rocev2-infiniband/instruction.md

 - Use `ibv_devinfo` to identify the correct GID index for RoCEv2
 - RoCEv2 GIDs typically have type "RoCE v2" and are at index 3
 - Check for "NET/IB" or "NET/Socket" in NCCL logs to confirm transport
-- Ensure GPUDirect RDMA is enabled at the kernel level
+- Ensure GPUDirect RDMA is enabled (`NCCL_NET_GDR_LEVEL`)
 - Test incrementally: fix one issue at a time and verify
+- The mock environment simulates RDMA hardware - focus on configuration

 ## Time Limit